DriftCascade/DriftCascade-Site/site/content/blog/initializing-launching-drift-cascade.md

   - CityWar
   - Salvage Wars
 image: /uploads/drift-casacade-logo-full.svg
+image_alt: Large Drift Cascade logo featuring a blue horizon line around a planet with a triangular space ship in the middle, expanding into multi-colored copies of itself drifting outwards.
+The tagline is Systems.
+  Emergence.
+Strategy.
 ---
 This site is the dedicated website for **Drift Cascade**, my solo development studio.